-Since you’re here reading Diamond Lobby, you’ve already heard of Among Us.
-For those who’ve been living under a rock, it’s a social deduction party game in which a group of players work together to complete various tasks.
-However, there’s at least one Imposter in the bunch whose job is to secretly kill everyone without being discovered.
+You’ve almost certainly already heard of Among Us, but for those that have been living under a rock, it’s a social deduction party game in which a group of players work together to complete various tasks.
+However, there’s at least one Imposter in the bunch whose job is to secretly eliminate everyone without being discovered.

-The Joy-Cons make creeping through hallways and slipping through vents more satisfying and accurate than playing on a touch screen, though typing with the Switch’s touchscreen or joysticks is a bit unwieldy.
-It’s a minor issue, though; the Switch port offers the ideal mix of comfort and portability that makes it the superior way to play the game.
+In terms of translation to the Switch, the console’s Joy-Cons make creeping through hallways and slipping through vents even more satisfying and accurate than playing on a touch screen, though typing with the Switch’s touchscreen or joysticks is a bit unwieldy.

 You wouldn’t think Nintendo to be the type of company to make a team-based multiplayer shooter, but Splatoon 2 shows that Nintendo can do it without sacrificing its family-friendly identity.